YassenTech/All-About-Me-/README.md

 # YassenTech

 Hi I’m Yassen
-An IT student focused on becoming a Back End Developer
+A 14 Year-Old IT student focused on becoming a Back End Developer

 ## Skills
 - SQL Server (SSMS)
 - Microsoft Word
 - Microsoft PowerPoint
+- Microsoft Excel
 - Basic understanding of IT fundamentals
 - Has Been Self-Studying English Sence The Age Of 4